SparsePixels: Efficient Convolution for Sparse Data on FPGAs: Summary

 \section{Summary}

 We have introduced $\tt{SparsePixels}$, a framework for sub-microsecond FPGA inference of CNNs using sparse convolution on spatially sparse 2D data.
-The key features in our HLS implementation are: (1) dynamically identifying and packing active pixels, a small subset of a large input, into compact arrays, then (2) performing all subsequent computation only on those packed pixels while ignoring inactive pixels.
-By selectively computing on the necessarily informative subset, the design avoids computation on empty regions, yielding significant inference speedups and resource savings, especially when only percent-level or fewer pixels are active.
-As a representative example on MicroBooNE neutrino images with 4000 input pixels, a sparse CNN that computes on at most 20 active pixels achieves a $\times 73$ inference speedup on an FPGA over a standard CNN with the same base architecture (133 vs. 9733 clock cycles; 0.665 vs. 48.665 $\mu$s), with $<2\%$ ROC AUC drop, and resource utilization well within device budgets (e.g., on the order of 20\% LUTs for the largest sparse configuration).
+The key features in our HLS implementation are: (1) dynamically identifying and retaining a small subset of active pixels from a large input into compact arrays, then (2) performing all subsequent computation only on those retained pixels.
+By selectively computing on the informative subset of pixels, the design avoids computation on empty regions, yielding significant inference speedups and resource savings, especially when only percent-level or fewer pixels are active.
+Our design runs over a fixed pixel budget that does not change between inputs, so the hardware runtime is input-independent and constant.
+On a representative example on MicroBooNE neutrino images with 4k input pixels, a sparse CNN that computes on at most 20 active pixels achieves a $\times 73$ inference speedup on an FPGA over a standard CNN with the same base architecture (133 vs. 9733 clock cycles; 0.665 vs. 48.665 $\mu$s), with $<2\%$ ROC AUC drop, and resource utilization well within device budgets.
 For easy adoption, we provide a Python library supporting quantization-aware training of sparse CNNs and HLS C++ modules for FPGA deployment.
-Future directions include implementing sparse layers with stream I/O, exploring partial parallelization, and integrating the framework with high-granularity quantization.
 We hope this work benefits experiments operating under stringent sub-microsecond latency constraints, such as modern particle experiments, where standard CNNs are often infeasible due to too high a latency and would otherwise force substantial performance compromises.